saqibkh/Fast_Multipliers/README.md

 # Fast_Multipliers
-Contains the RTL code and test benches for multipliers
+Contains the RTL code and test benches for multipliers.

 # Setup
 1) Generate ssh keys